 To install a grid-connected solar power system in your building, a compatible switchboard and bi-directional meter are required.
 The new meter allows the solar energy produced by your new energy system to interact with the main power grid and the loads in your building.

-Where should the solar energy inverter be placed?
+Where should the solar inverter be placed?

 Where can I get financing for a solar power system?

 The best source of financing is usually the bank.
-Enerklean is accredited by Macquarie bank to provide financing to customers investing in solar PV power systems and energy efficient assets.
+Enerklean is accredited by Macquarie bank to provide financing to customers investing in solar PV systems and energy efficient assets.
 Our various tailored finance solutions give you the energy assets you require with simple monthly repayments, avoiding large upfront costs.

 How can I upgrade my solar system?

-Additional solar panels could be added at any time to increase the capacity of your existing solar power system, but you might have to upgrade to a larger solar energy inverter.
-Alternatively, you could choose a larger inverter when initially installing the solar system and add extra solar panels later on.
+Additional solar panels could be added at any time to increase the capacity of your existing solar power system, but you might have to upgrade to a larger solar inverter.
+Alternatively, you could choose a larger inverter when initially installing the solar system and add extra solar modules later on.

 How does a solar system help reduce my carbon emissions?

-Is a solar power system safe?
+Is a solar system safe?

-*Enerklean only employees accredited designer and installer.
+*Enerklean only employees accredited solar designer and installer.